Erenuo/NLU-Toolkit/README.md

 ```

-You can run python client.py file to test the API
 -----

+You can run "python client.py" to test the API